Discover the history of street food from the East End of London.

 THE ALL IMPORTANT DETAILS

-Each tour caters a maximum of 14 people.
-The tour begins at Liverpool Street Station.
-Tours are run weekly on Sundays between 11am -1pm.
+Each tour caters a maximum of 14 people and you can book for one or two people.
+The tour begins at Liverpool Street Station on selected Sunday's at 11am.